alysarnau/counting-sheep/README.md

 // PLAY AGAIN takes player to selection screen, same as start
 // VIEW LEADERBOARD takes player to leaderboard, which has lowest scores (total leaderboard scores >= 10 scores)
 <img src="leaderboard.png" />

+STRETCH GOALS:
+// sprites!  (diff corgis as option)
+// animate sprites through movement frames
+// Wolves (other obstacles) that you need to avoid
+    // 10 wolves will also be populated on the map (randomly???) and will move randomly (not much)
+    // stretch goal: be able to set difficulty by increasing movement speed and movement distance for wolves
+    // on collision of wolf and corgi, 'snarl' sound effect will trigger and the player's time will have 5 seconds added to it!
+// PERSISTENT LEARDERBOARD
+// CLOUDS [notes for how to get clouds! https://silveiraneto.net/2011/06/02/simple-html5-animation-clouds-over-background/]

 TECHNOLOGIES USED: